dmfow/CheatSheets/Python Json.md

 #### Normalize json object into a Pandas Dataframe
 ```
-# Normalize some fields and on certain order
+# Normalize some fields and in certain order
 data = [{
         "company":"nike",
         "tagline": "just do it",